-The items below shall be verified and included in all construction documents prepared for the MAA Office of Design & Construction.
-The designer should identify, in writing to the MAA Manager, Division of Facility Design, inclusion of any special technical requirements in the contract specifications (i.e. pre-qualification for minimum years of experience, dollar value of past work, certifications, etc.; warranties, proprietary procurement, value engineering; etc.).
+Technical Specifications shall be included in all construction documents prepared for the MAA.
+The designer should identify in writing to the MAA Project Manager (PM) inclusion of any special technical requirements in the contract specifications (i.e. pre-qualification for minimum years of experience, dollar value of past work, certifications, etc.; warranties, proprietary procurement, value engineering; etc.).
 MAA will approve the special requirements on a case-by-case basis.